 7. Visit the aquarium

 The Vancouver Aquarium runs two exhibits here at the airport: the main one showcases more than 850 indigenous sea animals, and the smaller exhibit houses jellyfish.
-Head to the pre-Security International area to check these out.
+You will find these exhibits in the International Terminal, Airside, Level 3 (main exhibit) and Level 4 (jellyfish exhibit).

 8. Eye the Aboriginal art